 Approved Routers / QoS Settings

-The following Quality of Service values are used with all phones registered to the PrimeVOX infrastructure.
+The following Quality of Service values are used with all phones registered to the Primevox infrastructure.
 All router models by these manufacturers are supported by our VoIP services.

 SIP Signaling: 26 / AF31 / 0x68 (UDP or TCP)